-Scuba diving at the world renowned Blue Heron Bridge, also known as Phil Foster Park, is something every diver who visits West Palm Beach, Florida should experience.
+Scuba diving at the world renowned Blue Heron Bridge, located within Phil Foster Park, is something every diver who visits the Palm Beaches, Florida should experience.
 The Blue Heron Bridge was chosen in 2013 as the best dive site in the world by PADI’s Sport Diver magazine for good reasons… Its diversity of marine life and its easy accessibility are just two of the many important traits of this terrific dive site.

 Dive Blue Heron Bridge and see something new each time.
 It will leave you yearning for more!
 Just look at this one example of a single dive at the Blue Heron Bridge.
 Paul Humann and Ned Deloach, authors of the Reef Fish Identification books, call the Blue Heron Bridge, “Florida’s exotic critter capital.”